Suicide in the military

-Individuals most at risk of suicide during or after a military career include those who: had a troubled childhood; are of low rank; have close-combat roles in war; and/or leave service soon after joining.
+Individuals most at risk of suicide during or after a military career include those who had a troubled childhood; are of low rank; have close-combat roles in war; and/or leave service soon after joining.
 Certain other known risk factors for suicide are common in military life, including depression, posttraumatic stress disorder, alcohol misuse, bullying and sexual harassment.
 Variations in the suicide rate in military populations may also signify changes in the prevalence of related mental health problems, such as anxiety, depression, and histories of self-harm.

+A 2021 report from the Costs of War Project estimated that over 4 times as many active duty personnel and veterans of post-9/11 wars died by suicide than service members killed in post-9/11 war operations.

 Incidence

 Research from Australia, Canada, the UK, and the US indicates that suicide is a pervasive problem in military life, particularly after personnel leave, and that the youngest are most affected.

 Serving personnel

 In countries where data are collected, the rate of suicide among serving armed forces personnel varies widely.
 The table below presents rates among serving male personnel in the regular armed forces (i.e. excluding reserve forces) of four countries, with comparisons to the general population.

 Since most military personnel are male and suicide is a rare event, it is not usually possible to calculate a statistically significant rate among female personnel.
 The large military of the US is an exception, where the suicide rate among serving female personnel in 2020 was 12 per 100,000.